ayushnix/tessen/README.md

   tessen -b rofi -a copy        use rofi and always copy data tessen -b rofi -a both        use rofi and always autotype AND copy data

-  -b, --backend, --backend=     choose 'bemenu' or 'rofi' as backend (default: bemenu) -a, --action, --action=       choose one of 'autotype|copy|both' -h, --help                    print this help menu -v, --version                 print the version of tessen
+  -b, --backend, --backend=     choose 'bemenu', 'rofi', or 'wofi' as backend (default: bemenu) -a, --action, --action=       choose 'autotype', 'copy', or 'both' -h, --help                    print this help menu -v, --version                 print the version of tessen
 ```